contactKunalDixit/HR_Unified/app_unified_hr/README.md

+# 1. Add validation schema logic from Formik in AddHRAgency and AddCandidate form

+## 2. Tables and subsequent Titles in HR_Agencies, Candidates, Applications and Skills needs to be rectified.

 <!-- As an HR oriented app, your dashboard page may contain various types of data analytics summaries that help users to make informed decisions.
 Here are some examples:

 Headcount Summary: This summary provides a quick overview of the total number of employees, new hires, terminations, and open positions.